BMI Calculator

 Limitations

-BMI has limitations when applied to individuals, and should be interpreted alongside other indicators such as waist circumference, fitness level, and metabolic health.
+BMI should be interpreted alongside other indicators such as waist circumference, fitness level, and metabolic health.

 Similarly, BMI does not account for fat distribution, which is an important factor in health risk.
 Visceral fat (fat around the abdominal organs) poses a higher health risk than fat stored in other areas, but BMI cannot distinguish this.